 Aneurysms are an increasingly common health problem among Americans, particularly older Americans.
 An undiagnosed aneurysm can result in unnecessary injury and death for the affected patient.

-If you have suffered injuries or complications due to a medical professional’s failure to diagnose an aneurysm, the Maryland medical malpractice law firm of Schochor, Federico and Staton is here to help.
+If you have suffered injuries or complications due to a medical professional’s failure to diagnose an aneurysm, the Maryland medical malpractice law firm of Schochor and Staton, P.A. is here to help.
 Our skilled attorneys have obtained multi-million dollar settlements and verdicts for clients with undiagnosed aneurysms.
 Contact us to schedule a free, no obligation consultation.

 What is an Aneurysm?